carpentries-incubator/python-text-analysis/_episodes/07-transformers.md

  ('said', 0.010336756543549224)]
  ~~~

- Finally, we can save and load this model.
+Finally, we can save and load this model for later use if we want.

 ~~~
 # Save model
 topic_model.save("bert_gutenberg_model")